-\item \textbf{M6: Architecture-wide intervention.} Some fault types inherently affect multiple components at once.
-A variant fault (e.g., single-head instead of multi-head attention) simultaneously changes the attention computation pattern, parameter shapes, and kernel dispatch.
-Unlike Mechanisms~1--5, this is not a propagation relation but a joint structural effect in which a single architectural change alters multiple components at the same time.
+\item \textbf{M6: Architecture-wide intervention.} Some fault types affect multiple components at once.
+A variant fault (\eg single-head instead of multi-head attention) changes the attention computation pattern, parameter shapes, and kernel dispatch.
+This mechanism is a joint structural effect rather than a propagation relation.

-\item \textbf{M7: Cache propagation across time steps} (decoder only).
-The KV cache stores $K$ and $V$ across generation steps.
-A cache fault affects the current token and all future tokens. \end{enumerate}
+\item \textbf{M7: Cache propagation across time steps.} In decoder architectures, the KV cache stores $K$ and $V$ across generation steps.
+A cache fault can affect the current token and future tokens. \end{enumerate}

-Three nonlinear operations limit propagation at specific edges.
-Softmax maps deviations into $[0,1]$ with a sum-to-one constraint, which reduces large-magnitude shifts.
-LayerNorm~\citep{ba2016layer} rescales outputs to zero mean and unit variance, which removes additive shifts.
-Activation functions (e.g., ReLU, GELU) suppress changes in their saturation regions and pass them in their linear regions.
-We annotate these limiting operations on the corresponding edges of the FPG.

-The seven mechanisms fall into three classes (see \cref{tab:fpg_derivation}). \emph{Propagation relations} (Mechanisms~1, 2, 3, 5, 7) describe how a fault at one component directly reaches another through forward data flow, residual identity, backward gradient flow, or autoregressive state reuse. \emph{Recursive composition} (Mechanism~4) is the repeated application of propagation relations~1 and~3 across stacked layers. \emph{Structural intervention} (mechanism six) is a joint structural effect in which a single architectural change alters multiple components rather than propagating from one to another.
-Relation-typed message passing that distinguishes these three classes is a natural extension.

-For use in the diagnostic model, we collapse the component-level FPG to a group-level adjacency matrix.
-Each transformer component maps to the feature group that measures it, as shown in \cref{tab:fpg_mapping}.
-A group-level edge exists if any component in the source group has a propagation edge to any component in the target group.
-Components that map to the same group (e.g., attention masking, attention weights, and attention output all map to the Attention group) are merged.
-Structural groups receive FPG-derived neighbor edges.
-The cross-layer observation group (Representation drift) and model-wide context groups (Training dynamics, Validation performance) participate through self-loops only: they undergo the same learned transformation as structural groups but do not receive information from neighboring groups.
-Groups that map to multiple components inherit all edges of their constituent components. \\

-\cref{fig:defaultpp_adjacency} shows the group-level adjacency matrix $\hat{\mathbf{A}}$ for the decoder diagnostic model ($G = 13$).
-The near-diagonal sparsity reflects the sequential data flow through the transformer block.
-The off-diagonal entries (e.g., QKV$\to$Cache, Cache$\to$Attention, FFN$\to$Residual) capture the feedback and branching paths that the FPG encodes.
-Non-structural groups (Representation drift, Training dynamics, Validation performance) appear as isolated self-loops in the lower-right block.